TylerBlJohnson/Auto-Emblem/README.md

-Game is playable clicking the green Code button and downloading it via zip, then launching it with your browser via index.html
+Game is playable clicking the green Code button and downloading it via zip, unzipping wherever you like, then launching it with your browser by clicking index.html